Nebraska vs. Minnesota NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Nebraska's games this season have gone over 48 points three of six times.
+- Nebraska and its opponents have gone over the current 48.5-point total in three of six games this season.

-- Minnesota's games have gone over 48 points in two opportunities this season.
+- Minnesota and its opponents have combined to score more than 48.5 points in two games this season.

-- Saturday's over/under is 8.3 points lower than the two team's combined 56.3 points per game average.

-- This contest's total is 10.5 points more than the 37.5 these two squads combine to allow per game this season.
+- The combined points per game average of the two teams, 56.3, is 7.8 points greater than Saturday's over/under.

+- The 37.5 combined points per game that these two squads have allowed this season are 11.0 fewer than the 48.5 over/under in this contest.

 Nebraska Stats and Trends

-- Nebraska has four wins against the spread in seven games this season.
+- In Nebraska's seven games this year, it has four wins against the spread.

-- This season, the Cornhuskers have two against the spread wins in three games as a favorite of 4 points or more.
+- This season, the Cornhuskers have two ATS wins in three games as a favorite of 4.5 points or more.

-- Nebraska's games this year have hit the over on two of six set point totals (33.3%).

 - The Cornhuskers have nine turnovers this season, equal to the number of takeaways for the Golden Gophers.